Posted by Julia Daniels | For Families, For Men, For Women, How to

 10. Gratitude keeps hope alive.

-Dr. Margie Warrell, writing about gratitude for Forbes magazine, shares this about her dad whom she describes as radiantly joyful:
+Dr. Margie Warrell, writing about gratitude for Forbes magazine, shares this about her 86 year old dad whom she describes as radiantly joyful:

 “Gratitude takes nothing for granted.
 It shines a spotlight on all that is good, amplifying its presence, and reframing your ‘problems’ through a larger lens that liberates you to respond more constructively, less resentfully.” — Dr. Margie Warrell

-In the end, reaching a goal like quitting porn has much to do with fueling hope that feeds desire and determination to improve the quality of your life.
+In the end, reaching a goal like quitting porn involves fueling hope that feeds your desire and determination to improve the quality of your life.
 Cultivating gratitude keeps the spark of hope alive when you’ve experienced set-backs.

 Bonus: If you’re religious, gratitude reminds you of the good, good Giver of all gifts.